Religious Jewish music: History of religious Jewish music

-The history of religious Jewish music is about the cantorial, synagogal, and the Temple music from Biblical to Modern times.
-The earliest synagogal music was based on the same system as that used in the Temple in Jerusalem.
-According to the Mishnah, the regular Temple orchestra consisted of twelve instruments, and the choir of twelve male singers.
-A number of additional instruments were known to the ancient Hebrews, though they were not included in the regular orchestra of the Temple: the uggav (small flute), the abbuv (a reed flute or oboe-like instrument).
+The history of religious Jewish music is that of the Jerusalem Temples, synagogal, and cantoral music composed for Jewish worship contexts since the period of the First Temple.
+The earliest synagogal music was based on that used during Jewish rituals performed in the Temple in Jerusalem.
+According to the Mishnah, the regular Temple orchestra consisted of twelve instruments and a choir of twelve male singers.
+A number of additional instruments were known to the ancient Hebrews but were not included in the Temple's regular orchestra: the uggav (a small flute) and the abbuv (a reed flute or oboe-like instrument).

-After the destruction of the Temple and the subsequent diaspora of the Jewish people, music was initially banned.
-Later, these restrictions would relax, save for the Jews of Yemen who maintained strict adherence to Talmudic and Maimonidean halakha and "instead of developing the playing of musical instruments, they perfected singing and rhythm."
-(See Yemenite Jewish poetry.
-For the modern Yemenite-Israeli musical phenomenon, however, see Yemenite Jewish music.)
+After the destruction of the Second Temple and subsequent Jewish diasporization, music in religious contexts was initially banned.
+Later, these restrictions were relaxed—save for Yemenite Jews, who maintained strict adherence to Talmudic and Maimonidean Halakha, and, "instead of developing the playing of musical instruments, they perfected singing and rhythm."

-It was with the piyyutim (liturgical poems) that Jewish music began to crystallize into definite form.
-The cantor sang the piyyutim to melodies selected by their writer or by himself, thus introducing fixed melodies into synagogal music.
-The music may have preserved a few phrases in the reading of Scripture which recalled songs from the Temple itself; but generally it echoed the tones which the Jew of each age and country heard around him, not merely in the actual borrowing of tunes, but more in the tonality on which the local music was based.
+It was with the development of the genre of piyyut (pl. piyyutim, 'liturgical poems') that Jewish religious music began to crystallize into definite form.
+In the Jewish congregational setting, the hazzan chanted piyyutim to melodies selected by their composers or composed by himself, thus introducing fixed melodies into synagogal music.
+The music likely retained some phrases from Temple songs, including scripture, but mainly reflected the tones familiar to Jews of various ages and places, influencing both borrowed tunes and local musical tonality.